tayfunaydin/hello-world/README.md

 # hello-world
-This is a aim of git repository
+This is a aim of git repositorrrrrrrrrrrrrry Yihaaaaaaaaaaaaa!!!!
-Yihaaaaaaaaaaaaa!!!!